sunlightlabs/python-sunlight/docs/source/services/congress.rst

 Floor Updates
 =============

-This set of Congress API methods deal with floor updates.
+The following methods search floor updates.
 For detailed documentaion on the return value of these methods see `floor update fields <http://sunlightlabs.github.io/congress/floor_updates.html#fields>`_.